rafal-zdanowicz/Rim-Analysis-Tool/README.md

 - Multiple plot-color choices
 - CSV export of raw intensity values
 - Export of the intensity profile as PNG or SVG
-- Automatic text log containing analysis settings and image statistics
+- Automatic text log containing analysis settings and summary statistics

 ## Measurement principle